2024 Perry High School shooting: Reactions

 A memorial was planned and held at a local park the same day of the shooting.
 A local Methodist church offered their building as a sanctuary for those impacted.
 At least one GoFundMe was created to help those affected.

 Local and state education, police, and the Iowa Firearms Coalition released statements supporting affected members of the community and sympathizing with the victims of and families affected by the shooting.
-A statement from the White House press secretary called the shooting a "heartbreaking and heart-wrenching" event, calling on Congress to act against gun violence.
+A statement from the White House press secretary called the shooting a "heartbreaking" event, calling on Congress to act against gun violence.
 Several political figures, including Vivek Ramaswamy, who was holding a campaign event in Perry on the same day, Governor Kim Reynolds, Nikki Haley, Joni Ernst, Zach Nunn, Chuck Grassley, Rita Hart, and Brenna Bird released statements or social media posts offering condolences to the victims of the attack.
 Donald Trump also offered condolences, adding "It's just horrible, so surprising to see it here.
 But we have to get over it, we have to move forward".
 In a press briefing, the White House used the shooting to call for gun control.

 According to NBC News, right-leaning figures such as Libs of TikTok, Donald Trump Jr., and Elon Musk "zeroed in" on LGBTQ symbols displayed by Butler's social media accounts to suggest that he was transgender.

 In April 2025, Perry High School band held a concert in memory of Jolliff and Marburger, which featured the premiere of a piece entitled A Mere Moment, composed by Michele Fernandez, as well as a collaboration with Central College's Symphonic Wind Ensemble, which was Marburger's Alma mater.
+Perry High School named their gym after Marburger, inscribing "Dan Marburger Court" on the floor.
+In July 2024, Drake University honored Marburger by awarding him an Iowa Character Award.
+In October 2024, Hometown Heritage inducted Marburger into its Wall of Witnesses, which honors influential Perry residents.
+On June 2, 2025, the city of Perry installed a park bench with the words "You've got a friend in me" written on it, honoring Ahmir Jolliff.
+A tree was also planted behind the bench.